cloudfoundry-community/splunk-firehose-nozzle/README.md

 Cloud Foundry Firehose-to-Splunk Nozzle

 ### Usage
 Splunk nozzle is used to stream Cloud Foundry Firehose events to Splunk HTTP Event Collector.
 Using pre-defined Splunk sourcetypes, the nozzle automatically parses the events and enriches them with additional metadata before forwarding to Splunk.
 For detailed descriptions of each Firehose event type and their fields, refer to underlying [dropsonde protocol](https://github.com/cloudfoundry/dropsonde-protocol).
-Below is a mapping of each firehose event type to its corresponding Splunk sourcetype.
+Below is a mapping of each Firehose event type to its corresponding Splunk sourcetype.
 Refer to [Searching Events](#searching-events) for example Splunk searches.

 | Firehose event type | Splunk sourcetype | Description
 |---|---|---